Childebrand94/trip-planner/README.md

 allowing for group planning and real-time itinerary adjustments.
 Within the app, participants can collectively add, and edit, daily plans, places to visit, and activities.
 The inclusion of voting and commenting functionalities facilitates democratic decision-making and interactive discussions.
 Thanks to the Bootstrap-powered responsive design, planning is accessible on any device, enabling users to engage in planning anytime, anywhere.
-Once the itinerary is finalized, the admin can lock in the plans, and users can share their exciting journey with others outside the app.

 <!-- ROADMAP -->

 ## Roadmap